 This trend toward more progressive criminal justice has resulted in the creation of several pretrial diversion programs available for certain criminal defendants.
 If you qualify for a diversion program, the successful entry and completion of the program can result in severe reduction and even outright dismissal of your criminal case.
 It is important to understand whether or not you qualify for one of these programs and, if you do, whether or not entering a diversion program is right for you.Pre Trial Intervention

-Pre-trial intervention is a program available in many of the counties in the Tampa bay area.
+Pre-trial intervention is a program available in many of the counties.
 It is a program that is primarily offered to first-time nonviolent offenders.
 Most nonviolent misdemeanor and felony offenses will qualify for a pre-trail intervention program.
 Entering the program typically involves filling out a short application and submitting it to the prosecuting authority.
 Once you have been admitted to the program, you will be placed on a period of probation and required to complete certain requirements to successfully finish the diversion program.

 Upon completion of a pre-trial intervention program, the prosecution will typically agree to nolle pros your case.
 A nolle pros is a legal term meaning the prosecutor is voluntarily dropping the charges against you.
 Achieving a nolle pros is an excellent result and often the expenses and time that goes into the program is worth the final result.Drug Court